getreu/tp-note/docs/source/tpnote--manual.md

 ### Incompatible configuration files

-While upgrading _Tp-Note_, new features may cause a change in _Tp-Notes_'s configuration file structure and the program fails to start with an error message.
-Please consult the section [Upgrading](https://blog.getreu.net/projects/tp-note/#upgrading) in the project's Readme document for more information about incompatible configuration files.
+While upgrading _Tp-Note_, new features may cause a change in _Tp-Notes_'s configuration file structure and the program may fail to start displaying an error message.
+Please consult the following section [Upgrading](https://blog.getreu.net/projects/tp-note/#upgrading) in the project's Readme document for more information about incompatible configuration files.